greatxue/coding_language/cpp_tut/3_cpp_string.md

 After definition, we could refer to `cstr` as a ***C-String array***.

-If you put double quotation marks `" ` around a sequence of characters, you get what is called a ***C-string literal*** (`const char[]` type)*.* The characters are stored in an *array* of bytes, terminated by a `null` byte whose ASCII value is 0.
+If you put double quotation marks `" ` around a sequence of characters, you get what is called a ***C string literal*** (`const char[]` type)*.* The characters are stored in an *array* of bytes, terminated by a `null` byte whose ASCII value is 0.
 The `null` type, however, functions as a signal for end of the string.

 That's why `'a'` and `''a''` are actually quite different.

 ![3-2](pictures/3-2.png)

-The reminder is that character positions in a C string are identified by an *index* that begins at **0** and extends up to one less than the length of the string.
+The character positions in a C string are identified by an *index* that begins at **0** and extends up to one less than the length of the string, just like that in Python.

 **C String Functions**